-In spring, our Director of Horticulture loves to plant this vigorous Australian selection next to his back porch.
+In spring, our Director of Horticulture loves to plant the vigorous Australian Salvia 'Wendy's Wish' next to his back porch.
 Each morning as he sits outside enjoying his coffee, he watches the hummingbirds savor the sweet nectar from the tubular blossoms.
 Right up until frost, ‘Wendy’s Wish’ throws spike after spike of vivid magenta-pink blooms with fluted tips on maroon stems.
-Plants are slightly spreading and will fill in nicely at the edge of a deck or porch, perfect spots for viewing the aerial antics of your winged visitors.
+Plants have a mounding habit and will fill in nicely at the edge of a deck or porch, perfect spots for viewing the aerial antics of your winged visitors.
 PP 21,889

 For more information on growing Salvia, click Growing Guide.